 Shaun Ray Cooley, 43, of Jefferson City, Mo., passed away Tuesday, January 14, 2020 at his home after a brief illness with ALS.

-To send flowers in memory of Shaun Cooley, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Shaun Cooley, please visit our Heartfelt Sympathies Store.

 He was born on June 9, 1976 in Jefferson City, Mo., the son of the late Ralph and Sharon (Hook) Cooley.
 Shaun was not only large in stature but had a sense of humor and personality to match.
 His favorite motto was “life’s a garden, dig it!” so, as you can imagine he enjoyed every day to its fullest.